 When you arrive at the emergency room, a triage nurse will evaluate your symptoms and take your vital signs.

 Priority of Patients

-Our specially trained staff works together to provide patients with quality expert care. our team includes:
+Our specially trained staff works together to provide patients with quality expert care.
+Our team includes:

-- Board-certified physicians specializing in emergency medicine
+- Board-certified physicians specializing in emergency and/or family medicine

 - Technicians with advanced EMS experience